NanobotZ/BarsTool/README.md

 ## BarsTool

-BarsTool is a .bars file editor, which allows you to easily extract or replace sound files embedded inside.
+BarsTool is a GUI-style .bars file editor, which allows you to easily extract or replace sound files embedded inside.
 It was made with The Legend of Zelda: Breath of the Wild in mind.

 This tool assumes your new audio files are 100% fine, please make sure they work before replacing anything.